 Satellite Images Can Harm the Poorest Citizens, The Atlantic, June 3, 2018.

 Chapters in Books

 “A History of Messiness: Order and Resilience on the Sidewalks of Ho Chi Minh City,” in Jeff Hou and Manish Chalana, eds.
 Messy Urbanism: Understanding the “Other” Cities of Asia.
 Hong Kong: Hong Kong University Press, 2016, pp. 22-39.

 “Unimaginable Change: future directions for institutional reform in planning practice and research,” in Oxford Handbook of Urban Planning.
 Oxford University Press, 2012, reprinted from above.

 “Redefining Property Rights for International Development: the case of Vietnam,” in Property Rights and Land Policies.
 Lincoln Institute of Land Policy, pp.175-8, 2009.

-“The Role of Property Rights’ Reforms in Warsaw’s Housing Market,” The Urban Mosaic of Post-socialist Europe, edited by S. Tsenkova and Z. Nedovic-Budic.
-New York: Springer-Verlag, pp. 213-30, 2006.
+“The Role of Property Rights’ Reforms in Warsaw’s Housing Market,” in S. Tsenkova and Z. Nedovic-Budic, eds.
+The Urban Mosaic of Post-socialist Europe, New York: Springer-Verlag, pp. 213-30, 2006.